Podantics Podiatry Adelaide

 Treatment

 Treatment depends on how long the symptoms have been present and the cause of the tendonitis/tendinosis.
-Treatment must take into account the cause of the problem and whether or not the tendon is inflamed &/or degenerated, how much strength lost has occurred (if any) and if there are any signs of posterior tibial tendon dysfunction.
+Treatment must take into account the cause of the problem and whether or not the tendon is inflamed &/or degenerated, how much strength loss has occurred (if any) and if there are any signs of posterior tibial tendon dysfunction.

-You can also reduce your symptoms by limiting activity to control the pain and swelling.
+Your Podiatrist may also reduce your symptoms by limiting activity to control the pain and swelling.
 Stay off your feet a few days, then slowly increase your activity.
 Rest allows the tissues in your foot to heal.

 Listed below are tips to prevent Post-Tib Tendonitis from recurring: